r0bb10/Aquarium-Microdosing-Pump-Controller/README.md

 Required Hardware:
 MB85RC256V I2C FRAM.
 This is for saving configurations without constantly writing to internal memory to prevent excessive wearing.
 DS3231 RTC.
 For keeping track of time if wifi is unavailable.

+Known Problems:

+Need to redesign PCB to be smaller and cheaper.
+Software is hard-coded for a single pump.